Bylaws

 SECTION THREE: INSURANCE

-The Organization shall purchase within the first year of operation and maintain insurance on behalf of any person who is or was a committeeperson, officer, employee, or agent against any liability asserted against such person and incurred by such person in any such capacity or arising out of such person’s status as such, whether or not the organization would have the power or obligation to indemnify such person against such liability under this Article.
+The Organization shall purchase and maintain insurance on behalf of any person who is or was a committeeperson, officer, employee, or agent against any liability asserted against such person and incurred by such person in any such capacity or arising out of such person’s status as such, whether or not the organization would have the power or obligation to indemnify such person against such liability under this Article.

 SECTION ONE: CESSATION OF ACTIVITIES